boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 #### Dropapp

-When a new base is created, the following is created:
+When a new base is created, the following is automatically created:
 - in dropapp the usergroups: administrator (only created when an organisation is created), coordinator, volunteer (combination of warehouse/free shop volunteer), warehouse volunteer, free shop volunteer, label creator.
-- in Auth0 all roles of the section roles.
+- in Auth0 all roles (see [above](#roles) which roles are created).
 - in dropapp database table `usergroups_roles` a mapping between the user groups and roles.

 The mapping between user groups in dropapp and roles in Auth0 is needed because only one user group can be assigned to a user in dropapp, but multiple roles can be assigned to a user in Auth0.

 When a user is created/edited a user group must be assigned.
 Through the mapping the corresponding roles are then assigned in Auth0 to the user.

+Dropapp does not use the JWT since it's a server-side application.

 #### boxtribute 2.0 front-end